AdrianAEI/Bitmap-color-balance/README.md

 # Bitmap-color-balance
-I made GUI using WPF, algorithm will be written in C# and MASM Masm algorithm work fine
+I made GUI using WPF, algorithm was written in C# and MASM Masm algorithm work fine